 Broken Aesop: At one point Lyner defends Claire from two guys trying to harass her out of her job by beating the muscular one up.
 Claire is a bit unhappy, telling him that he shouldn't have solved it with violence.
 Later on Lyner learns the lesson that "violence is bad", and continues using his sword against his enemies.
 This is justified by the ending.
 Killing anything in one's way without thinking, as Lyner did earlier, nets you the Bad Ending because while the threat is averted the conditions that led to it still exist.
 The Good Ending doesn't require Sheathe Your Sword but a certain understanding and mercy.

 Bullying a Dragon: Mir's treatment during the second age; one does not abuse a pure blood Beta type whose power is on the same scale as the Origins.
 Eventually she had enough.

 Captain Crash: While Lyner isn't really at fault for what happened at the start of the game, a special mention should be made about his OVA incarnation.
-To be more specific: He crashes the same ship three times, on the same day.
+He crashes the same ship three times, on the same day.

 Character Development: The whole point of the Cosmospheres, though characters aside from the Reyvateils get development, too.

 Church Militant: That's some spear you got there, Radolf.
-Justified: Bishop Falss intended to use the Church as a military group to invade Platina.
-Which he does.
+"It's God's wrath!"
+Bishop Falss intended to use the Church as a military group to invade Platina, which he does.